baetyl/baetyl/docs/install/Quick-Install.md

 ![Baetyl](../images/install/systemctl-status.png)

 - Executing the command `docker stats` to view the running status of docker containers.
-Since the main program baetyl will first pull required images from docker mirror repository, it will take 2~5 minutes to see the baetyl starts successfully.
+Since the Baetyl master will first pull required images from docker mirror repository, it will take 2~5 minutes to see the baetyl starts successfully.
 Take the example configurations as above, the running status of containers are as shown below.
 If some containers are missing, it means they failed to start.

 ![docker stats](../images/install/docker-stats.png)

-- Under the condition of two above failures, you need to view the log of main program.
+- Under the condition of two above failures, you need to view the log of the Baetyl master.
 And the log file which is stored in /usr/local/var/log/baetyl/baetyl.log by default.
 Once found errors in the log file, users can refer to [FAQ](../FAQ.md).
 If necessary, just [Submit an issue](https://github.com/baetyl/baetyl/issues).